 F3016 was developed to create a repeatable test to apply rating designations based on vehicle impact to security devices like bollards and fences.
 Surrogate test vehicles are used, which include impactor zones at the nose, alongside a target penetration rating.
 As we’ve discussed, this standard includes ratings for different vehicle sizes and speeds.
 F3016M is common, used in reference to medium-duty vehicles that weigh 15,000 pounds.

 F2656-07 has a similarly defined set of classifications but is intended for anti-ram purposes.
 It typically covers high-security requirements, such as those for military areas, financial institutions or government buildings.
 This makes higher speeds and weights necessary components of the testing.
-These standards are rated with speeds of 30 to 50 mph.
+These test standards are rated with speeds of 30 to 50 mph.

 K-Rated and M-Rated Bollards

 As we mentioned earlier, K ratings were developed by the DoS in the ’80s based on the penetration distance of a vehicle’s front bumper past a security barrier.
 This kind of barrier includes fences and gates as well as bollards.
-Since the inception of K ratings, M ratings have emerged, which are more focused on the distance of the payload and developed from ASTM standards.
+Since the inception of K ratings, M ratings have emerged, which are more focused on the distance of the payload and developed from ASTM testing standards.
 Both involve the medium-duty 15,000-pound vehicle.

 K ratings are still used frequently in industry talks, but officially, the M ratings are more appropriate.

 WK ratings are another type of rating from the ASTM, but these are under development and intended to address errant vehicles.
 They can include items like barriers, gates, planters and more, in addition to bollards.
-This standard covers low-speed vehicles and situations that may not be addressed with high-security bollards, which could allow smaller vehicles through if not spaced properly.
+This testing standard covers low-speed vehicles and situations that may not be addressed with high-security bollards, which could allow smaller vehicles through if not spaced properly.

 Different ASTM Models and Codes Used